headupinclouds/GPUOpenCV/README.md

 # GPUOpenCV
 #

+A simple repository for experimenting with ruslo's hunter and polly CMake dependency/package managers.
+This is also a testbed for working through a number of other CMake basics I've done somehwat haphazardly in the past.
+I intend to use this as a starting point for my future projects.
+Here are the main goals:

+* provide cmake options to build the internal project code as a static lib, shared lib w/ versionining, or as a framework (iOS/OS X)
+* provide some sample OpenCV console apps for a quick start approach to cross platform OpenCV development
+* create an iOS application and XCode project from source using OpenCV and GPUImage via CMake's XCode generator and an ios toolchain
+* provide cmake options for linking to frameworks (using find_library) in non-standard locations (still working on this and relying on symlinks to frameworks in the "standard" CMAKE_OSX_SYSROOT location)

+Currently the iOS platform GPUImage and OpenCV dependencies rely on prebuilt frameworks.
+These don't use vanilla CMake builds and will require a little more CMake magic to get working properly.  some more work to get hunter.cmake pages configured.

 You will need to checkout the [headupinclouds/hunter](https://github.com/headupinclouds/hunter) fork of [ruslo/hunter](https://github.com/ruslo/hunter) for the new package definitions (i.e., OpenCV, cvmatio, etc) until those can be pushed back.